prolibperson/AstraeaOS/README.md

 ## Running

 - Using QEMU
-1. Run make run or make run-release in the root directory of the project
+1. Run "make run-debug" or "make run-release" in the root directory of the project
    ```sh
    make run
    ```